Menu

 • Refine work through experimentation of ideas and media

-• Demonstrate a good level of manipulation control with a variety of different tools
+• Demonstrate a good level of manipulation control with a variety of different tools and media to manipulate the formal elements of art

 • Plan compositions and/or 3D designs in thumbnail drawings